deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 > </details>

-> Table 2 presents the accuracy of long-tail classification on CIFAR-100-LT dataset using different methods with various curriculum strategies, showing the impact of DisCL on model performance across different class cardinalities.
+> Table 2 presents the accuracy of long-tail classification on CIFAR-100-LT dataset using different methods and curriculum strategies, showing improvement with DisCL.

 {{< table-caption >}}